The Flash season 6

 The sixth season of the American television series The Flash, which is based on the DC Comics character Barry Allen / Flash, premiered on The CW on October 8, 2019.
-The season follows Barry as he navigates through the Crisis and the emergence of Bloodwork and Eva McCulloch.
+The season follows Barry as he navigates through the Crisis and the emergence of Ramsey Rosso and Eva McCulloch.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe, and is a spin-off of Arrow.
 The season is produced by Berlanti Productions, Warner Bros.
-Television, and DC Entertainment, with Eric Wallace serving as showrunner.
+Television, and DC Entertainment, with Eric Wallace as showrunner.

 The season was ordered in January 2019, and was originally planned to have 22 episodes.
 Filming began that July, and production was shut down in March 2020 due to the COVID-19 pandemic, leaving the season with only 19 episodes.
 Grant Gustin stars as Barry, with principal cast members Candice Patton, Danielle Panabaker, Carlos Valdes, Hartley Sawyer, Danielle Nicolet, Tom Cavanagh, and Jesse L. Martin also returning from previous seasons, while LaMonica Garrett was promoted to series regular from his guest status in season five.
 They are joined by new cast member Efrat Dor while former series regular Keiynan Lonsdale makes a guest appearance.
 This is the last season to feature Sawyer as a series regular.
 The series was renewed for a seventh season on January 7, 2020.